CerealNumberer/bitcoin_price/README.md

 Make sure to use BOARD pin layout.
 If you need to change to GPIO.BCM for forks this is important to note.

+LED Connection:
+Pin 6 should be ground.
+From ground, you need two resistors.
+I used 150 OHM.
+The resistor should connect to each LED short leg.
+The long leg of the LED's should be tied to the output pins 11 or 13 on the pi.